 The possibilities with clay are endless – so to help you understand more about the different options you have when working with clay, we have detailed all the different types of clay!

 Sculpting clay is clay that you would sculpt using your hands and some tools.
 As you would need to work with this clay and shape it how you want, there are some specific characteristics that it will need to have.

-- It should be free of debris, sand, and rocks and should be smooth
+- Free of debris, sand, and rocks and should be smooth

-- The clay should offer some degree of stiffness to support sculpture shapes
+- Offers some degree of stiffness to support sculpture shapes

 A sculpting clay that ticks all of these boxes will be a pleasure to work with and will ensure that your sculpting project turns out just how you would want it to.
 You don’t want a sculpting clay that just causes more frustration as you work with it, so make sure the one you choose has all of these characteristics.

 The 5 Main Types Of Clay